University Catalog

 EE 3446.
 CIRCUIT ANALYSIS II.
 4 Hours.

 Analysis and design of filters, oscillators, feedback configurations, and operational amplifiers.
 Dependent sources, device models, two-port networks, and mutual inductance and transformers.
 Network response functions, poles and zeros, network theorems, resonance, and the analysis and design of active filters.
 Application of phasors in steady-state circuit analysis.
 Introduction to distributed networks and transmission lines.
 Introduction to single-phase and three-phase balanced and unbalanced power networks, complex power, power factor correction, and maximum power transfer.
 Concurrent laboratory experiments complement lecture topics.
-Prerequisite: Grade C or better in EE 2347 and EE 2415.
+Prerequisite: Must be in the professional EE program.
+Grade C or better in EE 2347 and EE 2415.

 EE 4000.
 UNDERGRADUATE RESEARCH.
 0 Hours.